-4. Continue with your pattern, working your stitches over the top of your loose ends.
+4. Continue with your pattern and the beginning of the row, working your stitches over the top of your loose ends.
 These stitches will hold the ends in place.

-5. Once you have crocheted enough stitches to cover your loose ends, trim those ends close to the fabric.
-Alternately, you can use a tapestry needle to weave in those loose ends, firmly between the loops of the crochet stitches.
+5. Once you have crocheted enough stitches to cover your loose ends, trim those yarn tails close to the fabric.
+Alternately, you can use a tapestry or yarn needle to weave in those loose ends, firmly between the loops of the crochet stitches.

 If you are doing a repetitive stripe pattern, and each stripe has an even number of rows, you don’t need to cut the yarn when changing colors.
 You can just carry it up the side of the fabric until you need to use it again.
 This saves a lot of weaving in!
 However, it will only work with relatively narrow stripes.
 If your stripes are really wide, or it will be many rows before you use that color again, rather cut the yarn and crochet over the ends, or weave them in.